vinhta1/Obsidian-Repository/SCCoM/Private/Locations/Area List/UC Santa Clara Campus.md

 # [Sarah's Apartment](geo:36.98900480039999,-122.06290850046572)

 # [Icarus's Dorm](geo:36.9918006015532,-122.06454893943375)
 Icarus is a second-year at UCSC.
 Affords college through an inheritance.
 Icarus' parents were NOT rich, but received enough from them to afford living.
+Casual, class friends and floormates.